cotan-en/digital-garden/_notes/digital garden articles.md

 ## ==For Further Reading==
 - [The Garden and the Stream: A Technopastoral](https://hapgood.us/2015/10/17/the-garden-and-the-stream-a-technopastoral/)Mike Caulfield
+	> Ward Cunningham, the guy who invented the original wiki back in 1995, on the educational use of this new personal wiki technology

+	> Your machine is a library not a publication device.
+You have copies of documents is there that you control directly, that you can annotate, change, add links to, summarize, and this is because the memex is a tool to think with, not a tool to publish with.

+	>  The “conversational web”.
+A web obsessed with arguing points.
+A web seen as a tool for self-expression rather than a tool for thought.
+A web where you weld information and data into your arguments so that it can never be repurposed against you.
+The web not as a reconfigurable model of understanding but of sealed shut presentations.

+	> And this is crucial to our talk here, because these abilities – to link, annotate, change, summarize, copy, and share — these are the verbs of gardening.

+	> we’re infatuated with the stream, infatuated with our own voice, with the argument we’re in, the point we’re trying to make, the people in our circle we’re talking to.

 - [My blog is a digital garden, not a blog](https://joelhooks.com/digital-garden)Joel Hooks

 - [Of Digital Streams, Campfires and Gardens](https://tomcritchlow.com/2018/10/10/of-gardens-and-wikis/)Tom Critchlow

 - [How the Blog Broke the Web](https://stackingthebricks.com/how-blogs-broke-the-web/)Amy Hoy
+	> Homepages had a timeless quality, an index of interesting or useful or relevant things about a topic or about a person.
+	> Suddenly people weren’t creating homepages or even web pages, but they were writing web content in form fields and text areas inside a web page.

 - [You and your mind garden](https://nesslabs.com/mind-garden)Anne-Laure Le Cunff